Anti-spam techniques: Avoid responding to spam

 A common piece of advice is not to reply to spam messages as spammers may simply regard responses as confirmation that an email address is valid.
 Disabling read receipts can help too, as even opening spam could signal activity.
 Similarly, many spam messages contain web links or addresses which the user is directed to follow to be removed from the spammer's mailing list – and these should be treated as dangerous.
-Even deleting a spam email can confirm validity and activity of the account.
 In any case, sender addresses are often forged in spam messages, so that responding to spam may result in failed deliveries – or may reach completely innocent third parties.
-Some phishing campaigns use professional networking platforms such as LinkedIn to gather personal and employment details, enabling attackers to craft convincing messages that appear to come from coworkers, recruiters, or HR departments.
+Some phishing campaigns use professional networking platforms such as LinkedIn to gather personal and employment details, enabling attackers to craft convincing messages that appear to come from coworkers, recruiters, or human resources departments.
 These impostors acting as job recruiters can lead to scams, extorting money or personal information.
 Interacting with such phishing attempts – including clicking links to "unsubscribe" or "verify details" – can confirm address validity to attackers and expose users to credential theft or malware.
+Even successful removal of subscriptions has meager results at best, and it is overall more likely to cause further issues rather than resolving any.
 These highly targeted, social engineering-style phishing messages are often based on publicly visible LinkedIn information and can bypass traditional spam filters, making user vigilance especially critical.
-Calling the customer service of the supposed sender trying to gather this information and illuminate if it is real, however, it should be an email found on the official cite or somewhere else that is verifiable, as any number attached to the email could be a part of their network.
+Calling the customer service of the supposed sender trying to gather this information and investigate the email's legitimacy if it is real should be through contact information on the ostensible sender's official website or somewhere else that is verifiable, as a number within the email may connect to the spammers or their associates.